ibm-cloud-docs/sell/service-rmc-publish.md

 ## Before you begin
 {: #service-pre-reqs}

 This step assumes that you're approved to deliver your third-party service.
-If you didn't complete the initial registration and approval in Provider Workbench, see the [Getting started tutorial](/docs/sell/index.md?topic=sell-get-started#get-started).
+If you didn't complete the initial registration and approval in Onboarding Workbench, see the [Getting started tutorial](/docs/sell/index.md?topic=sell-get-started#get-started).
 {: tip}

 Ensure that you start step 1 and completed steps 2, 3, and 4: